 Rotary Retort Furnaces

 Surface® Combustion’s rotary (also known as revolving) retort starts with a high-quality alloy retort or drum which is centrifugally cast.
 The drum is installed in an electrically heated or gas fired insulated chamber.
 Inside of the retort, an endothermic atmosphere is typically used while through hardening.
 The drum is electrically driven via a chain or a rack and pinion drive.
 Batch styles will convey the load (tumble) within the retort moving forward and then in reverse.
 The load enters and exits through the same opening.
 Continuous styles enter and exit through opposite ends.
-At the exit, an oil, polymer or water quench cam be incorporated for the hardening process.
+At the exit, an oil, polymer or water quench can be incorporated for the hardening process.
 For tempering, there is no quench involved.
 Traditional carburizing may also be performed.
-Boost diffuse carburizing where zone separation is necessary for different process step temperatures or carbon potentials is problematic in this style of furnace.
-Retorts can be as short as 2 to 3 ft. in length and as long as 40 ft. in length.
+Boost diffuse carburizing where zone separation is necessary for different process step temperatures or carbon potentials is problematic in this style of rotary retort furnace.
+The Retorts of our rotary retort furnaces can be as short as 2 to 3 ft. in length and as long as 40 ft. in length.
 Diameters up to 6 ft. are also available.
 The operating temperature range is typically from 1400°F to 2400°F as this is a radiant/conduction style of heat transfer to the load.

 Insulation used in the hot zone can be brick or fiber.
 Heating elements are traditionally rod overbend style that are electrically isolated from the steel casing.
 Gas fired model can be through indirect heated radiant tube or direct fired burners.
 In the first case, the annulus between the hot zone and the outer surface of the retort may be purged with a constant flow of nitrogen.